Health Benefits of Knitting and Crocheting By Janice Jones

 It's true; a little knitting project is perfect for picking up even if you don't have much time.
 You can take it anywhere.
 You can work out of a bag or purchase/make a container to hold all of your supplies.
 It doesn't get much easier than that.

-It boosts my creativity.
-Being creative is part of being human.
+If you don't think you are creative, you've never picked up a hook or pair of needles.
+Achieving new levels of creative thought and problem solving can be a daunting task for many people.
+But, being creative is part of being human.
 We all have it in us, but some folks manage to express it better than others.

 Even if all you are doing is following a pattern, there are still plenty of ways to feel creative when you knit or crochet.
 Consider the colors and textures of yarn you choose to use.
 Ponder how you might change the pattern to meet your needs best.